Altinity/tableau-connector-for-clickhouse/README.md

 2. Download the latest JDBC connector file [Releases](https://github.com/Altinity/tableau-connector-for-clickhouse/releases) and place it in:
     Windows: C:\Program Files\Tableau\Connectors
     Linux: /opt/tableau/connectors
 3. Restart Tableau Server.
-Just run the command ìtsm restartî.
+Just run the command ‚Äútsm restart‚Äù.
 It will take some time, usually less than 10 mins.
 If you have more than one instance of Tableau Server you need to repeat steps 1-3 on each node.
-4. Check that Tableau Server has ìAltinity JDBC for ClickHouseî in supported connections.
+4. Check that Tableau Server has ‚ÄúAltinity JDBC for ClickHouse‚Äù in supported connections.

 ### How to use JDBC version
 After the connector is successfully installed, open Tableau Desktop.